How To Budget At University

 Ways To Save Money At University

-If you are spending more than you are earning, which is a common problem among university students, or are just looking to boost your income and savings, there are a few ways you can cut back and save money:
+If you are spending more than you are earning, which is a common problem among university students, or are just looking to boost your income and savings, there are a few ways you can cut back and save money with our student money savings tips.

-1. Firstly, ask yourself if you want or need things and evaluate what you are buying.
-It’s important to treat yourself every now and then.
+Ask yourself if you want or need things, as it’s important to treat yourself every now and then.
 Just make sure it’s within budget and sensible!

-4. Don’t worry though there are ways you can save money if you decide to eat out as well, including looking at discount vouchers, sharing with friends, and eating at cheaper places such as pubs.
-Read more in our article on 10 Budget-Friendly Tips to Eating Out for Students
+Don’t worry, though.
+There are ways you can save money if you decide to eat out, including looking at discount vouchers, sharing with friends, and eating at cheaper places such as pubs.
+Read more in our article on 10 Budget-Friendly Tips to Eating Out for Students.

-5. Look for deals where possible, such as on food, your bills, even your bank account.
-You can save money just by switching providers.
+Look for deals where possible, such as on food, your bills, even your bank account.
+You can save money just by switching providers or shopping around.
+Try to compare prices and see where you can get the most for your money and where you can save.

-6. Try buying second-hand, you’d be surprised what things you may need that people sell for cheaper in charity shops, on Facebook Marketplace, or apps like Depop.
+Buying second-hand is also a great way to save money as a student.
+You’d be surprised what things you may need that people sell for cheaper in charity shops, on Facebook Marketplace, or apps like Depop, Vinted or eBay.
+Find new clothes for less, or things for your course such as study books.

-8. Planning will help you as well, if you have an event or a holiday coming up you need money for, planning ahead with help you budget and manage your expenses.
-For example, during the festive season, it can be hard not to overspend, but there are lots of ways to do Christmas on a budget.
+If you have an event or a holiday coming up you need money for, planning ahead with help you budget and manage your expenses.
+For example, during the festive season, it can be hard not to overspend, but there are many ways to do Christmas on a budget.

 As well as saving money, if you have the time on your hands, looking for ways to increase your income will help you as well.
 Consider looking into part-time or weekend jobs, selling things you don’t need anymore or turning a hobby into a side business.